 - 1.1 The University has Common Assessment Regulations (CAR) for its degree courses which cover the award of the terminal degree award and interim awards contained within the parent degree course.
 However, the University has a significant number of free-standing courses that do not lead to degree awards, but instead lead to a more specialist award.
 Because of the diversity of provision, the University does not have CAR that universally apply to all such courses.
-Instead, course teams should use the principles set out in this QH Section when devising a bespoke set of assessment regulations for their non-degree courses.
-These regulations will be considered through the course design and approval process in order to ensure they fit appropriately with the University's principles.
+Instead, course teams should use the principles set out in this Quality Handbook (QH) Section when devising a bespoke set of assessment regulations for their non-degree courses.
+These regulations will be considered through the course design and approval process to ensure they fit appropriately with the University's principles.

-- 1.2 Course teams should also take cognisance of the QAA Framework for Higher Education Qualifications (FHEQ).
+- 1.2 Course teams must also take cognisance of the QAA Framework for Higher Education Qualifications (FHEQ).

+- 1.3 Definitions for these awards and further information can be found in the NTU award frameworks QH Section 3.

-- 1.3 These principles should be applied to the following awards:
+- 1.4 These principles should be applied to the following awards:

 - Foundation

 - Foundation Certificate

 - Certificate

 - Certificate in Education

 - Diploma

 - Advanced Diploma

 - Graduate Certificate

 - Graduate Diploma

 - Professional Certificate

 - Professional Diploma

 - Postgraduate Diploma in Education

 - Postgraduate Certificate in Education.